andywarburton/pirate_jukebox/README.md

 # Pi-JukeBox

-A simple MP3 player for my Raspberry Pi
+A simple MP3 player for Pimoroni's Pirate Radio kit for the Raspberry Pi Zero W.

 This is a personal project to play random MP3 files from a directory using a python script with simple button controls via GPIO.
 The \_working file does work at the moment but is kinda Janky.
 Obviously no MP3 files are included because copyright is a pain in the bum.